Berlinale: 'Das Deutsche Volk' gives voice to Hanau victims – DW – 02/19/2025

 At the time, the far-right populist party Alternative for Germany (AfD) was already contributing to normalizing strong anti-immigrant positions.

-The Hanau shooting came just a few months after other far-right attacks shook Germany, including in October 2019 in a synagogue in Halle that killed two people, and the murder of pro-migrant CDU politician Walter Lübcke in Kassel in June 2019 by a man with neo-Nazi ties.
+The Hanau shooting came just a few months after other far-right attacks shook Germany, including in October 2019 in a synagogue in the eastern German city of Halle that killed two people, and the murder of pro-migrant CDU politician Walter Lübcke in Kassel in June 2019 by a man with neo-Nazi ties.

 Director spent five years working with survivors